Alison Hammond

-Alison Hammond (born 5 February 1975) is an English television personality and actress.
-She competed in the third series of the reality show Big Brother in 2002, in which she was the second housemate to be evicted.
-She has since become a presenter and reporter on ITV's This Morning (2002–present) and a co-presenter on the Channel 4 reality baking competition The Great British Bake Off (2023–present).
+Alison Hammond (born 5 February 1975) is a British television presenter, media personality, and actress.
+She came to prominence in 2002 as a contestant on the third series of the reality show Big Brother.
+She has since become a presenter and reporter on ITV's This Morning.
+In 2023, Hammond became a co-presenter on the Channel 4 reality baking competition The Great British Bake Off alongside Noel Fielding.
+The following year, she began presenting the ITV reality show For the Love of Dogs.

-Hammond has also appeared on reality shows such as I'm a Celebrity...Get Me Out of Here!
-(2010), Celebrity Coach Trip (2012), Strictly Come Dancing (2014), Celebrity Masterchef (2014), and I Can See Your Voice (2020).

-As an actress, Hammond has appeared in Palace Hill (1988–1990), Doctors (2002) and The Dumping Ground (2016).
+Hammond has appeared as a contestant on reality shows, including I'm a Celebrity...Get Me Out of Here!
+(2010), Celebrity Coach Trip (2012), Strictly Come Dancing (2014), Celebrity Masterchef (2014), and I Can See Your Voice (2021–2022).
+As an actress, she has appeared in Palace Hill (1988–1990), Doctors (2002), and The Dumping Ground (2016).

-Early life
+Early and personal life

-Hammond was born on 5 February 1975, and was raised in the north Birmingham district of Kingstanding, alongside her two siblings.
+Hammond was born on 5 February 1975 to Jamaican parents and was raised in the north Birmingham district of Kingstanding alongside her sister and brother.
 She attended Cardinal Wiseman School.
-Her mother was an immigrant from Jamaica, and had several jobs concurrently, including one as a manager for Tupperware.
+Her mother had several jobs concurrently, including one as a manager for Tupperware.
 From the age of 11, Hammond participated in drama workshops run by Central Television, but lack of funds meant she was unable to attend drama school.
 She later moved to Hall Green in south Birmingham.
+She was previously engaged to Noureddine Boufaied and together the couple have one son, born in 2005.
+Hammond has been dating David Putman since late 2023.